A curriculum that leaves nothing to chance!

 - We cultivate a rich source of cultural capital through experiences both in the school and throughout the wider community to address social and economic challenges in the local area.
 Pupil’s cultural awareness is broadened and students student builds a broad range of personal and social skills that enable learning, growth and participation as active citizens.

-Our curriculum at Holwell Primary School follows the statutory requirements set out by the government whilst aiming to inspire each pupil to achieve their very best.
-To do this, we provide our pupils with a rich, broad and balanced curriculum.
+The subject curriculum has adequate and comparative time allocated to each subject as outlined by the National Curriculum and has been carefully mapped to ensure it provides a sequential and progressive approach to learning.
+Our curriculum follows the statutory requirements set out by the government whilst aiming to inspire each pupil to achieve their very best.
 We have considered our half-termly topics carefully to ensure they meet the interests and needs of our pupils and each lesson is planned, ensuring it is accessible to all.
 Resources and activities provide enriched experiences to give a progression of skills and learning throughout the school.